heptarch/heptarch.github.io/drafts/demon.md

 configuring, jotting down readings, pulling on wires which radiate from the junction into the dark of other machine banks.
-She is about to start the Holborn cleaning cycle, but intuition---that melodious voice, not hers, yet has always accompanied her---tells her to check the readings again.
+She is about to start the Holborn cleaning cycle, but intuition---that melodious voice which, not hers, has yet always accompanied her---tells her to check the readings again.
 There is a small discrepancy in the Holborn interferometer.